Loeb Fellows, save October 13-16 for the 2016 Fall Study Tour to the San Francisco Bay Area

 The Annual Memorial Luncheons gather Loeb alumni/ae of a particular city on the first Friday of December.
 The events commemorate the annual luncheons held by John and Frances Loeb for the Fellows in their Park Avenue apartment in New York City.
 These events are self organized by groups of Loebs in many cities around the globe.
 It is a chance to catch up on recent work, forge new friendships, and network.

 On the occasion of the 40th Anniversary of the Loeb Fellowship in 2010, the LFAC led a fund raising effort among all Loeb alumni and generated funds to endow the William A. Doebele Fellowship in Community Design.
 The Fellowship was inaugurated in 2013.

 Administered through the Office of Career Services, the Fellowship provides a stipend for a current GSD student to bring design and planning skills to a Community Service Fellowship Summer Internship in a non-profit or governmental organization.
-The 2014 Fellow, Jennifer Saura (MLA I ’15), will be working with Ramiro Almeida (LF ‘13) at the Quito Lab in the MIT Media Lab to explore the impact of technology and innovation on improving opportunities for students and others living in Quito, Ecuador.
+The 2016 Fellows are:

 View Bill Doebele's acceptance speech